 ** And in the second part of the episode, both Gloria and Edith get crowning moments.
-Gloria calls her mother out on why she refuses to testify against the rapist, getting increasingly angry before finally screaming, "You're not my mother anymore!"
+Gloria calls her mother out on why she refuses to identify the rapist when he's caught, even though it would stop him from doing this to other women; getting increasingly angry before finally screaming, "You're not my mother anymore!"
 Edith, in response, slaps her across the face, breaks down, and then confidently walks towards the front door.

 -->"Come on, Archie."

 ** What really makes the above work is that Gloria faced a similar situation in an earlier season - the roles are basically reversed here.

 * Any time Edith tells ''Archie'' to "STIFLE!"

 ** In "Unequal Partners" Archie wants to go on a fishing trip at 6.30 the following morning, but Edith has already agreed to host the wedding of two of the residents of the Sunshine Home at 12 PM.
 A lengthy argument ensues, during which Edith gets more and more worked up until Archie declares that the argument is over and she lets loose with this: